ctcl-bregis/ctclsite-rust/config/projects/content/mct_2.md

 The following is preliminary data and may change at any time during the development stage.

 ## Hardware
 MediaCow Touch 2's hardware plans has changed over time with the latest plan now using an x86-64 processor.

+For an in-depth history on MediaCow, see the [MediaCow page](../mediacow/).

 ### System on Module